iiasa/CWatM/docu/setup.rst

 **Windows**

-Both libraries can be installed with pip or downloaded at `Unofficial Windows Binaries for Python Extension Packages <http://www.lfd.uci.edu/~gohlke/pythonlibs>`_
+Three libraries can be installed with pip or downloaded at `Unofficial Windows Binaries for Python Extension Packages <http://www.lfd.uci.edu/~gohlke/pythonlibs>`_